This post may contain affiliate links

 Here’s a quick peek at some of the books we’re diving into this year.
 I’m excited.
 I was able to get many of them used so I didn’t have to pay full price.
 We’ll see how that works out as we go.
 As you can see, it’s a big stack and there are doubles of some items like workbooks.

-Now, these aren’t all of the books they’ll be using, just the ones I had stacked when I decided to take the picture.
+Now, these aren’t all the books they’ll be using, just the ones I had stacked when I decided to take the picture.
 A few that come to mind but aren’t in the photo are The Scarlet Letter, which I read in high school, Walden, Up From Slavery, Frederick Douglass, and Billy Budd the Sailor.
 You can check out the full list of Challenge I books on the CC Bookstore Website.

-If you’d like to grab copies of the books and educational resources I recommend every ninth grader have, check out my list “Books Every 9th Grader Needs.”
+If you’d like to grab copies of the books and educational resources I recommend every ninth grader have, check out my list of “Books Every 9th Grader Needs.”

-Community Day
+Classical Conversations Community Day

 Wish us luck!
 It’s going to be a great year.